nxtprograms.com

 • The large black oval on the NXT Test Pad is interrupted by the "Start" on one end.
 What do you think will happen to the robot when it gets there?
 Does it depend on which direction around the track it is going?
 Does the same thing happen every time?

-• Both of the line following programs provided use the motors at only about half power, in order to stay in control and not miss the turns in the test track.
-If it goes too fast, the robot may "zig" or "zag" too far and go all the way to the other side of the black line and get confused.
+• The line following programs provided here use the motors at only about half power, in order to stay in control and not miss the turns in the test track.
+If it goes too fast, the robot may cross over to the other side of the black line and get confused.
 Thinking about how the program works, can you explain why this confuses it?
 What will happen afterwards?

-• The Smooth Follow program breaks the driving and steering into five different conditions, depending on how far away from the color boundary the robot thinks it is.
-By adjusting what is done in each of these cases, can you get the robot to follow the line smoother or faster?
+• The LineFollow5 program breaks the driving and steering into five different conditions, depending on how far away from the color boundary the robot thinks it is.
+By adjusting what is done in each of these cases, can you get this robot or another robot design to follow the line smoother or faster?
 Try timing it once around the oval then see if you can improve on this time.

-• The standard NXT kit comes with only one light sensor, but if you have two light sensors, then it is possible to make a line following strategy that is faster, smoother, and more reliable than with one sensor .
+• The standard NXT kit comes with only one light sensor, but if you have two light sensors, then it is possible to make a different kind of line following strategy that is sometimes more reliable than with one sensor.
 If you have two light sensors, try placing them on either side of the line so that they both see white when the robot is centered over the line.
-Then an example strategy would be:
+Then an example "Five State" strategy would be:

 1. When both sensors see white (e.g. > 75%), go straight.